-Originally named ‘Kyah Wiget, Moricetown is a Wet’suwet’en village in the heart of northwest British Columbia on the side of the Bulkley River.
-The current village was built during the early 1900s but served as a Wet’suwet’en fishing place for thousands of years.
+Originally named ‘Kyah Wiget, Moricetown is a Witsuwit’en village in the heart of northwest British Columbia, located on the side of the Wetzin Kwah (also known as the Bulkley River).
+The current village was built during the early 1900s but served as the Witsuwit’en fishing grounds for thousands of years.

 - The population is approximately 800 on-reserve, and roughly 1200 off-reserve living throughout B.C. and Canada.

-- Located between Smithers and New Hazelton, it is 31 km from each town.
+- Located between Smithers and New Hazelton, it is 31 kilometres from each town.
 Moricetown is directly on Highway 16, along the Bulkley River Valley.